 - Mortgage Brokers need to deal with a representative of a direct lender who in turn the rep needs to contact someone within the mortgage lender

-- Not all mortgage lenders will disqualify borrowers for Home Loan With Recent Late Payments
+- Not all lenders will disqualify borrowers for Home Loan With Recent Late Payments

 Letter Of Explanation For Home Loan With Recent Late Payments

-Borrowers who had a recent late payment and you have found a mortgage lender that will take on your deal, the chances are that they will require a detailed letter of explanation.
+For borrowers who had a recent late payment and you have found a lender that will take on your deal, the chances are that they will require a detailed letter of explanation.

 - The letter of explanation does not need to be a novel

-- It just needs to state the facts and if borrower can provide supporting documents, it will be greatly to borrowers advantage
+- It just needs to state the facts and if a borrower can provide supporting documents, it will be great to the borrowers’ advantage

 - Renewal time came and he did not realize that the renewal annual fee was $75 dollars and a minimum payment of $10 dollars was due

-- He did not think nothing of it until he had to apply for a mortgage and the late payment history showed up on his credit report
+- He did not think anything of it until he had to apply for a mortgage and the late payment history showed up on his credit report

 - This did a lot of damage and the credit card company would not remove the recent late payment record off his credit report